neurobagel/documentation/docs/federate.md

 ## Setting up for local federation
 Federated graph queries in neurobagel are provided by the federation API (`f-API`) service.
-The neurobagel `f-API` takes a single user query and then sends it to every neurobagel node API (`n-API`) it is aware of, collects and combinesthe responses, and sends them back to the user as a single answer.
+The neurobagel `f-API` takes a single user query and then sends it to every neurobagel node API (`n-API`) it is aware of, collects and combines the responses, and sends them back to the user as a single answer.

 !!! note